 There are further Centurion lounges set to open in 2019 including one in London Heathrow Terminal 3.

 This is another perk that I have made good use of in the past.
 When renting a car abroad, the theft, damage and liability additional/optional car rental insurance is covered up to £50,000.
 This allows you to avoid any costly additional insurance extras that car rental companies tend to try and sell you when renting a car.

 You are also eligible for Avis Preferred and Hertz Five Star Plus Rewards membership.
 I don’t ascribe much value to the Hertz benefit, seeing as Tricks of the Trade readers can get complimentary Hertz Gold Plus Rewards Five Star status by using this link here.

 American Express heavily promote their refer-a-friend scheme which gives bonus points for every person who applies and is approved for a card via your personal referral link.

-Platinum cardholders receive a whopping 18,000 Membership Rewards points for every successful referral – capped at a maximum of 90,000 Membership Rewards points per calendar year.
+Platinum cardholders receive 12,000 Membership Rewards points for every successful referral – capped at a maximum of 90,000 Membership Rewards points per calendar year.

-You could certainly make an argument for keeping the Platinum card for a while if it means you’ll be able to bank three or four referrals, netting you more than 50,000 extra points.
+You could certainly make an argument for keeping the Platinum card for a while if it means you’ll be able to bank three or four referrals, netting you an 50,000 extra points.

 Hotel elite status